Fortunato Catalon: Early years

-Born in Tolosa, Leyte, Catalon came from a family of rural farmers.
-He took up sports at Leyte High School, but failed in his initial attempts to join the school's track team.
-He took up baseball, but his talents for getting quickly to the bases were noticed and he began to train as a sprinter.
-A short man, his advantage over his rivals was that he was a quick starter.
+He took up sports in high school, but failed in his initial attempts to join the school's track team.
+Despite his short stature, his teachers recognized his remarkable speed in short distance running, providing him the opportunity to train in track and field.
 At a time when sprinting technique was less defined, Catalon—like most of his national peers—used to raise his arms in the air and push his chest forwards when crossing the finish line (as opposed to the lean-in technique which later became common).